FailAcademy/learning/wdp-vancouver/_slides/week-01/04a-html-forms-audio-video.md

 <input type="password" name="password" size="8" minlength="6" maxlength="8" />
 ```

-Note that while the characters are hidden this doesn't mean that the entered data is secure.
+Note that while the characters are hidden this doesn't mean that the entered data is secure when sent to the server!

-Best to use Secure Sockets Layer (SSL) on the server for full security.
+It's best to use [SSL/TLS certificates](https://letsencrypt.org/) to send requests securely.

 ---